-NSS unit of the college has bagged the Best NSS Unit Award of the MG University consecutively in 2014, 2015 and 2016.
-Principal of the college, teacher in charge of the NSS and unit secretary of the NSS also won awards as the Best in MG University during all the three years.
+The college organizes its extension and outreach programmes with the aim to offer its facilities, expertise, and experience to the local community.
+NSS Unit of the College has undertaken 3 major surveys for Pampady Gram Panchayat and they have adopted a village.
+Exceptional performance of the NSS helped them to achieve the Best NSS Unit Award of the MG University consecutively in 2014, 2015 and 2016.
 The teachers in charge of the outreach programmes used to consult with social workers, social activists and leaders of the local bodies to identify demand for services offered by the institution.
-Over the years organizations and clubs like NCC, NSS, Women's Cell, MGOCSM, Anti-Narcotic Cell, Youth Red cross and Blood Donor's club, and various Subject Associations have made remarkable contributions to the local community through the campus to community programme of the college.
+Over the years organizations and clubs like NCC, NSS, Women's Cell, MGOCSM, Anti-Narcotic Cell, Youth Red cross and Blood Donor's club, and various Subject Associations have made remarkable contributions to the campus to community programme of the college.